Green That Life

 For younger children, in particular, it’s difficult to understand abstract concepts.
 What they’re more likely to remember are the terrifying soundbites, like “the world is going to end.”

-To help calm fears, first listen to your child to learn what are his or her concerns.
+To help calm fears, first, listen to your child to learn what are his or her concerns.
 Resist the temptation to dismiss these fears.
 Instead, stay positive as you educate your children about sustainability and conservation.
-Give them hope and the confidence that they have power to make a change.
+Give them hope and the confidence that they have the power to make a change.

 Start them young: teach your child to be an eco kid by steering her towards personal, environmentally focused, activities that she’ll enjoy.
 The very act of working to ease your child’s eco anxiety will help you both to work through your fears and join together to take action.

 For older children, empower them to take action on their own.
 I’ve been blown away by the sheer force of the youth climate movement.
-I recently attended, and watched with admiration, a climate strike organized solely by our town’s high school students.
+I recently attended and watched with admiration, a climate strike organized solely by our town’s high school students.
 What impressed me most was their ability to work across the various schools and mobilize a large group to participate.
 They did it all on their own.

 Know When to Seek Help